esl/MongooseIM/doc/modules/mod_push_service_mongoosepush.md

 - `mode` - if not supplied, `prod` value will be used
 - `click_action` - optional.
 See `click_action` in FCM documentation or `category` in APNS documentation.
 - `service` - has to be specified and the value must be valid and supported by MongoosePush push service provider.
 E.g. `fcm`, `apns`.
+- `device_id` - has to be specified and the value must be valid device token received from push notification service provider specified in `service` option

 #### Prerequisites